GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 #Migrating Front-end using Azure WebSites

-Let's first analyze some tipical application patterns to see at high level if we can use WebSites.
+Let's first analyze some typical application patterns to see at high level if we can use WebSites.

 -----